caueb/chimas/README.md

 4. **Open your browser** and navigate to [http://localhost:3000](http://localhost:3000)

+## Last updates
+### August 2025
+- Drag-and-drop file upload
+- Panel resizing, and unified export to CSV/XLSX are also added for all data views (these may need work for best presenting the GPO data).
+- Added keyboard navigation to GPO table.
+- Fixed fontawesome dependency.
+- Include matchcontext in the file exports.
+- Added GPO List view to Group3r analysis and more details in the selected setting.

+### July 2025
+- Export to XLSX

 ## Snaffler Output
 Chimas currently supports Snaffler output in JSON & TXT/LOG format (but it works best with JSON).
 An example of how to generate Snaffler JSON output is shown below:
 ```powershell